 Ms. Baker received her Bachelor’s degree at The University of Northern Iowa in Elementary Education, and her law degree from Drake University Law School.
 She is licensed to practice law in all the state courts of Iowa.
 While most juvenile CINA cases are court-appointed, she does provide legal services to private pay clients as well.

-She volunteers her time in three primary ways:
+She previously or currently volunteers her time in three primary ways:

-- As a Court Appointed Special Advocate (“CASA”) Coach in Polk County.
+- Court Appointed Special Advocate (“CASA”) Coach in Polk County.
 CASAs are trained volunteers who work with abused and neglected kids, providing valuable insight to the courts.